Mooresville family wows with Christmas light show

 “I just enjoy seeing people come by to enjoy the show,” Nass said.

-For more information on the “Lights at Chesapeake Pointe”, visit their Facebook page at https://www.facebook.com/ChesapeakeLights/.
+For information on the “Lights at Chesapeake Pointe,” visit its Facebook page at https://www.facebook.com/ChesapeakeLights/.

-The show is located at 317 Cove Creek Loop and begins every night at 5:30 p.m.
+The show is at 317 Cove Creek Loop and begins every day at 5:30 p.m.